 Interpretation: Outcomes data should be disaggregated to identify patterns of disparity or inequity that can be masked by aggregate data reporting.
 See PQI 5.02 for more information on disaggregating data to track and monitor identified outcomes.

 Examples: The decisions pregnant individuals make during service delivery may impact the outcomes they can be expected to achieve.
-For example, individuals who choose to parent their children may use parent education services and, as a result, be better prepared to raise their children.
-Individuals who decide to plan for adoption may experience satisfaction with their decision as an outcome of service.
+For example, individuals who choose to continue their pregnancy may access prenatal care and, as a result, have a healthy baby.
+Individuals who decide to parent may use parent education services and thus be better prepared to care for their children, while individuals who plan for adoption may experience satisfaction with their decision as an outcome of service.
 Other desired outcomes, such as improved health and increased educational attainment, may be relevant regardless of the decisions made about the pregnancy.

 PS 2: Personnel